Logo

 arrow

-No. It is not a scam, but many users report headaches such as valid work not being paid, the app crashing or failing to load, and ultra-slow reviews that cause tasks to expire.
+No. It is not a scam, but complaints often describe practical frustrations: work not paying despite being submitted, the app crashing or failing to load, and review times that can cause tasks to expire.

-Others describe waiting weeks for feedback only to be told the quota has already been met and their submissions will not be accepted.
-Reaching customer support can also take a long time.
+Others report waiting weeks only to be told the quota was already met and their submissions would not be accepted.
+Reaching support can also take a long time.

-Notably, a wave of recent negative reviews mentions prior success but worsening reliability.
+Recent negative reviews also mention that performance worsened after earlier success.
 The parent company, TaskUs, currently holds an F rating with the Better Business Bureau.

 Pros and Cons